okeefm/s3g/doc/gcode_protocol.markdown

 Registers

-    P: Time to display message for
+    P: Time to display message for (TODO: Units?)
     comment: Message to display

 ## M72 - Play a tone or song